tslocke/hobocookbook/manual/dryml-guide.markdown

     <form <%= my_attributes %>>

-We're jumping ahead here, so just skip this if it does't make sense, but to do the equivalent in DRYML, you would need your attributes to be in a hash (rather than a string), and do:
+We're jumping ahead here, so just skip this if it doesn't make sense, but to do the equivalent in DRYML, you would need your attributes to be in a hash (rather than a string), and do:

     <form merge-attrs="&my_attributes">